dfinity/portal/docs/tutorials/developer-journey/level-0/01-ic-overview.md

 The Internet Computer has pioneered a secure and advanced form of cryptographic authentication, known as **Internet Identity (II)**.
 II Is designed to work across all user devices and protect user privacy as a means to replace traditional usernames and passwords, which can be hard to manage and easy to exploit.

-II can be integrated with dapps on the IC, and can help protect your online identity by providing protection from websites collecting your data.
-II does this through the ability for users to create new anonymous, independent accounts for each website that you visit.
+II can be integrated with dapps on the IC and helps secure your online identity by providing protection from websites collecting your data.
+II does this through the ability for users to create new anonymous, independent accounts for each website that they visit.

 Want to go further into this topic?
-Check out [this documentation.](https://internetcomputer.org/how-it-works/web-authentication-identity/)
+Check out [this documentation.](/how-it-works/6_webaccess/04_web-authentication-identity.subpage.md)

 ## Next steps